 Canada’s Food Guide Gets Major Revamp With Less Focus on Milk and Meat

-Since autumn of 2016, Health Canada has been consulting with regular Canadians as well as stakeholders who they define as “participants who are interested in or affected by Health Canada’s healthy eating initiatives.”
-That wouldn’t include food industry lobbyists, the agency promised.
+Health Canada has been working on this latest iteration since the autumn of 2016, consulting with regular Canadians as well as stakeholders who they defined as “participants who are interested in or affected by Health Canada’s healthy eating initiatives.”
+That did not include food industry lobbyists.